DevotedHealth/godoc2ghmd/examples/http/README.md

     DialTLS func(network, addr string) (net.Conn, error)

     // TLSClientConfig specifies the TLS configuration to use with
     // tls.Client.
-If nil, the default configuration is used.
+    // If nil, the default configuration is used.
+    // If non-nil, HTTP/2 support may not be enabled by default.
     TLSClientConfig *tls.Config

     // TLSHandshakeTimeout specifies the maximum amount of time waiting to